 Many people know Iowa for its state fair, as the birthplace of sliced bread, and – of course – neverending fields of corn.
 However, there’s more to the Hawkeye State than its history, culture, and commerce.
 The state is also home to many beautiful plants and animals.
 White-tail deer and foxes roam across its prairies, while otters play in its streams and lakes.
-Iowa is also home to many different kinds of spiders.
+Iowa is also home to over 40 different kinds of spiders, with 16 species being unique to Iowa alone.
 From tiny jumping spiders to giant wolf spiders, many different arachnids crawl around its gardens and inside people’s homes.
 Here is a list of 10 spiders in Iowa commonly found throughout the state.

 #10: Tuft-Legged Orb Weaver